IBM-Verify/verify-antenna-recipes/deploying/receiver/container-runtime/README.md

 You will build a directory structure that matches [configs](configs).

-Create a directory in your system called `antenna-transmitter` and copy the contents of the [configs](configs) directory into it.
-All commands from this point onwards will be executed from the `antenna-transmitter` directory.
+Create a directory in your system called `antenna-receiver` and copy the contents of the [configs](configs) directory into it.
+All commands from this point onwards will be executed from the `antenna-receiver` directory.

 ### Generate keys and certificates